Advancing Canadian Water Assets (ACWA)

 Aquatic recirculating systems ( 5)

-U of C research facility opens at city's wastewater treatment plant http://calgaryherald.com/news/local-news/u-of-c-research-facility-opens-at-citys-wastewater-treatment-plant
+The University of Calgary research facility opens at city's wastewater treatment plant.http://calgaryherald.com/news/local-news/u-of-c-research-facility-opens-at-citys-wastewater-treatment-plant